cg123/NeMo-RL/docs/design-docs/knowledge-distillation.md

       Gradients → Student only
 ```

-Teacher is frozen, so `teacher_logits` are detached from computation graph.
+Teacher is frozen, so `teacher_logprobs` are detached from computation graph.

 ## Distributed Training